emilsrits/ibpc/README.md

 Install the app's dependencies by running `composer install` using the terminal in the app root directory.

-Create and configure .env file for your database and run `php artisan migrate` to migrate tables and triggers, run `php artisan db:seed` to seed tables.
+Create and configure .env file for your database, run `php artisan key:generate` to generate APP_KEY value in .env file.
+Run `php artisan migrate` to migrate tables and triggers, run `php artisan db:seed` to seed tables.

 Run `node -v` to ensure that Node.js is installed on your machine.